ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt04_acceleration_structure.md

   {{< tab header="Example of a scene with a good acceleration structure" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/city_scene_as_separate.png" title="Example of a scene with a good acceleration structure: Minimum overlap and empty space." >}}{{< /tab >}}
 {{< /tabpane >}}

 When tracing a scene, it is common to have opaque and non-opaque objects.
 Non-opaque objects will invoke the `Any-Hit` shader and require extra evaluation in ray query.
-Vulkan allows to use the flags `VK_GEOMETRY_INSTANCE_FORCE_OPAQUE_BIT_KHR` and `VK_GEOMETRY_OPAQUE_BIT_KHR` to mark specific instances and geometries as opaque.
-We recommend using the appropriate flags to mark relevant geometry as opaque.
+Vulkan allows you to use the flags `VK_GEOMETRY_INSTANCE_FORCE_OPAQUE_BIT_KHR` and `VK_GEOMETRY_OPAQUE_BIT_KHR` to mark specific instances and geometries as opaque.
+It is recommended that you use the appropriate flags to mark relevant geometry as opaque.

-Vulkan also offers shader flags, they will affect all objects, but they offer better performance.
+Vulkan also offers shader flags.
+These affect all objects, but they offer better performance.
 You can use `gl_RayFlagsCullNoOpaqueEXT` to cull non-opaque geometries or `gl_RayFlagsOpaqueEXT`, to mark all objects as opaque.
 To enable compiler optimizations, you should also use `gl_RayFlagsSkipAABBEXT` and ensure the flags can be resolved statically.
-If possible, prefer `gl_RayFlagsCullNoOpaqueEXT` it might improve shader performance.
+If possible, as a preference, use `gl_RayFlagsCullNoOpaqueEXT` as it might improve shader performance.

 ```glsl
 // [GOOD] Compiler optimizations enabled